It is common knowledge that Professor Snape wanted the DADA position.

 And I was more-or-less right about that too, although I’ll admit I never expected to see him installed in the Headmaster’s office.

 But from what little we did see, it was very clear that Snape’s passion for the Dark Arts was every bit as great as his passion for Potions.
-It finally looked as if there may actually have been something to Sirius Black’s claims that Snape had been “famous” for being fascinated by the Dark Arts when he was at school.
+It finally looked as if there may actually have been something to Sirius Black’s claims that Snape had been “famous” for being fascinated by the Dark Arts when he was a kid at school.

 • • • •

-So, yes, I finally had to admit that I think that he did actually want it.
+So, yes, I finally had to admit that I think that he did actually want that position.
 But he knew why he could not have it.
 Hermione may claim to have thought he sounded like Harry in a burst of intensity, while he was describing the Dark Arts, but I’ll have to admit I was put most in mind of Hagrid rhapsodizing about dragons.

 It really looks very much to me now as if all three of the known, or presumed, fatherless boys that seem to the reader to have adopted Dumbledore as a “father/grandfather figure” appear to be suffering from some variety of a death wish.
 Hagrid with his monsters, Snape with the Dark Arts, and now we have Harry, who is determined to find a villain somewhere, anywhere, and foil his plans.
 Personally.